kubernetes/enhancements/keps/sig-instrumentation/1933-secret-logging-static-analysis/README.md

 #### Alpha (1.20)
 - Analysis runs as a non-blocking presubmit check, warning developers of any findings in their changes.

+#### Alpha -> Beta Graduation
+- Gather feedback from developers regarding any false-positive findings or other pain points.

 #### Beta (1.21)
 - Analysis consumes fields tags for identification of material that should not be logged.
+- Continue to gather developer feedback.
+Respond to feedback gathered during alpha.

+#### Beta -> GA Graduation
+- No false-positives are produced by analysis for <N> weeks.
+- Respond to any remaining issues from developer feedback.

 #### GA (1.22)
-- No false positives have been produced in <N> weeks.
 - Presmubmit analysis becomes blocking.

 <!--